The Best Four Season Tent Review

 Freestanding – The lightest and most compact type of tent.
 Best for alpine climbing and high altitude mountaineering.
 These can be pitched in small spaces with minimal tieouts and have high static strengths for snowloading.
 Examples: Mountain Hardwear Direkt 2, Black Diamond Firstlight, Hilleberg Unna, and Black Diamond Eldorado.

 Self-supporting – The most popular design and many people often lump self-supporting tents with freestanding.
 Poles support the tent to some extent, while tieouts support vestibules or awnings and add tension.
 Best for basecamping and mountaineering.
-Examples: Mountain Hardwear Trango, North Face Mountain 25 and MSR Fury.
+Examples: Mountain Hardwear Trango and North Face Mountain 25.

 Tunnel – The lightest type of double wall tent and the most space for lowest weight of all types.
 Fantastic performance in high winds - if positioned into the wind.
 The type of choice for polar explorers and ski touring, and the best balance between low weight, livability and strength.
 Examples: Hilleberg Nammatj, MSR Dragontail, Hilleberg Nallo.